 First-Year Composition, Etc,

 My teaching experience ranges from first-year composition, to professional writing, to working as a TA supervisor and training new graduate student teachers.
-I have taught at the community college level and at the university level, as well as mentored student writers in various Writing Centers.
+I have taught writing courses at universities and community colleges, as well as mentored student writers in various Writing Centers.
 Embracing these different roles has made me sensitive to both micro-level interactions with students and larger curricular goals – so I am invested in merging everyday student interactions with the skills and experience valued at administrative and institutional levels, as well as in public spheres.
-Here are some of the writing courses, particularly in composition, that I've had the pleasure of teaching.
+Here are some of the writing courses I've had the pleasure of teaching.

 NURS 310: Academic Writing for Nurses